PostHog/posthog.com/contents/blog/github-cms.md

 Every time one of these happens, it makes our site a bit better in a way that wouldn’t be possible if we weren’t using GitHub.
 It empowers people to make changes to code and content themselves, rather than rely on others to do it.
 This enables us to move fast and have a high impact while maintaining quality.

-## All the necessary tools for your content workflow
+## GitHub has most of the necessary tools for your content workflow

 GitHub is built for software development, but many of the features work just as well for content development.
 Take our workflow for example: